 No way.
 Even in midsummer, the Rail Trail's limited accommodation

-and remoteness ensures that there is plenty of room to spread out
+and remoteness ensures that there is plenty of room (150 km) to

 Is there cell phone coverage?

 Yes, nearly everywhere.
 If you do get a blank spot, you should be

 only half an hour's ride from coverage.
 But you can always pretend

 What other food do I need?

 We provide you with a filling continental breakfast and you can

 help yourself to snacks from the fruit bowl.
 You might want to